What to know about adding an EV charger to your home

 When peak demand is high it causes increased operational costs and that can impact electricity rates.
 Most electricity is used when we get home and settle into our evening routines (dinner, laundry, TV, etc.).

-The solution: Shift the electricity during peak generation to grid-enabled water heaters in WEC homes.
-Your water heater can store energy just like a battery does and give it back to the grid when it’s needed.
+The solution: shift the times that grid-enabled devices in WEC homes use energy.
+Technologies like electric vehicles (EVs) can be enabled to flex their usage patterns to times when utility costs are lowest and powered by the cleanest sources.
 If we can shift energy use to a different time of the day, we can keep rates lower for everyone.

 What is Project PowerShift?